flutter/website/src/docs/testing/oem-debuggers.md

-If you're writing a platform-specific plugin or using platform-specific libraries written in Swift, ObjectiveC, Java, or Kotlin, you can debug that portion of your code using XCode (for iOS) or Android Gradle (for Android).
+If you're writing a platform-specific plugin or using platform-specific libraries written in Swift, ObjectiveC, Java, or Kotlin, you can debug that portion of your code using Xcode (for iOS) or Android Gradle (for Android).
 This guide shows you how you can connect _two_ debuggers to your Dart app, one for Dart, and one for the OEM code.